Dropship Online Retail Arbitrage: Pros & Cons

 Practically No Upfront Costs or Investment Needed

-Dropshipping using online retail arbitrage requires almost no upfront cost or investment needed.
+Dropshipping using online retail arbitrage requires almost no upfront cost or investment.
 Since there is no need to purchase and house physical inventory or obtain a Dealer Account directly with a supplier, you could simply list the product from the original seller to your online store, and once you make a sale, purchase the item from that store and have them fulfill the order on your behalf.

 You would keep the remaining profit after the cost of the product, any shipping fees, taxes, etc.